Competing Models: Related Literature

-There are several works that consider outcomes when some agents behave in a way that can be construed as coming from a misspecified model.
-For instance in \cite{spiegler2006market} or \cite{spiegler2013placebo} society misunderstands the relationship between outcomes and the actions of strategic agents, which affects the actions the latter take in equilibrium and resulting outcomes (in the former, in the context of a market for quacks, in the latter with implications to the reforms taken by a politican). \cite{levy2019misspecified} study a dynamic model of political competition where agents have different (misspecified) models of the world, and use this model to provide a foundation for the recurrence of populism. \cite{liang2018games} studies outcomes in games of incomplete information where agents behave like statisticians and have limited information.\footnote{There is a larger literature which studies the outcomes when agents are modeled as statisticians or machine learners, e.g., \cite{al2009decision}, \cite{al2014coarse}, \cite{acemoglu2016fragility} and \cite{cherry2006statistical}.}
+Several works consider outcomes when some agents behave in a way that can be construed as coming from a misspecified model.
+For instance, in \cite{spiegler2006market, spiegler2013placebo}, society misunderstands the relationship between outcomes and the actions of strategic agents, which affects the actions these agents take in equilibrium and resulting outcomes (studied in the context of a market for quacks or its implications for political reforms). \cite{levy2019misspecified} study a dynamic model of political competition where agents have different (misspecified) models of the world; the study uses this model to provide a foundation for the recurrence of populism. \cite{liang2018games} studies outcomes in games of incomplete information where agents behave like statisticians and have limited information.\footnote{There is a larger literature that studies the outcomes when agents are modeled as statisticians or machine learners, e.g., \cite{al2009decision}, \cite{al2014coarse}, \cite{acemoglu2016fragility} and \cite{cherry2006statistical}.}

 A novel approach to modeling misspecification in economic theory is the directed acyclic graph approach; see \cite{pearl2009causality}.
-This is exploited in a single person decision framework in \cite{spiegler2016bayesian}, which studies a single decision maker with a misspecified causal model and large amounts of data.
+This is exploited in a single-person decision framework in \cite{spiegler2016bayesian}, which studies a single decision maker with a misspecified causal model and large amounts of data.
 The paper shows that the decision maker may evaluate actions differently than their long-run frequencies, and exhibit artifacts such as ``reverse causation'' and coarse decision making.
 This approach is then used in \cite{eliaz2018model}, which proposes a model of competing narratives.
 A narrative is a causal model that maps actions into consequences, including other random, unrelated variables.
-An equilibrium notion is defined, and the paper studies the distribution of narratives that obtains in equilibrium.
+An equilibrium notion is defined, and the paper studies the distribution of narratives that is obtained in equilibrium.